 A cable machine (also called a functional trainer or pulley machine) creates resistance using weights (plates or stacks) attached to a cable running through a pulley system.

-REP offers five different functional trainers.
+REP offers several different functional trainers.
 Some are stand-alone, while others attach to your power rack, but they’re all glorious in their own ways.
 Not sure which is the best match for you?
 Here’s how they compare.

 Benefits of Cable Machines